Sandyman/enigma/README.md

 `onMessage(msg)`

 `msg` - a message that needs to be encoded.
 May not be empty, it should have length 1 or greater.
+It's a convenience function, because Enigma machines didn't have such a feature.

 #### Reinitialise the Enigma

 `reset()`

 This resets the Enigma to the initial settings using the configuration passed in through the constructor.
-It"s a convenience function that prevents from having to create another Enigma instance.
+It's a convenience function that prevents from having to create another Enigma instance.